baby-loris/bla/REFERENCE.md

 ```
 where
-  * `paramValue` — parameter value which should validate.
+  * `paramValue` — a parameter value which should be validated.
   * `paramDeclaration` — [parameter declaration](#params).

 **Note.** It is strongly recommended to throw ApiErrors only.